watersalesman/BeastQuest/index.md

 }
 ```

-The sync and async APIs are built on top of a [session-layer API](include/beastquest/session.hh)
+The synchronous and asynchronous APIs are built on top of a session-layer API
 that also aims to be simple and easy-to-use.
+More information for each can be found in the documentation.

 ## Third-Party Libraries